Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Maret 2026 02.00.01 UTC
+- WIB: Sabtu, 7 Maret 2026 02.42.37 UTC
-- WITA: Sabtu, 7 Maret 2026 03.00.01 UTC
+- WITA: Sabtu, 7 Maret 2026 03.42.37 UTC
-- WIT: Sabtu, 7 Maret 2026 04.00.01 UTC
+- WIT: Sabtu, 7 Maret 2026 04.42.37 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: inspirational
+Kategori: friendship